Managing Database Backups

 Restoring to all of the nodes in your pgEdge database is generally the safest way to ensure that all nodes are in sync after a restore.
 If you are not actively performing writes to your database, or if you have data you maintain only in specific regions, you might opt to restore only a single node in your database.

-To restore your database, select Restore from the drop-down Actions menu in the upper-right corner of the Backups dialog.
+To restore a database, select Restore from the drop-down Actions menu in the upper-right corner of the Backups dialog.

 Restoring a backup